-Eco Engineering was founded in 1993 and today is one of the largest lighting upgrade services providers in the U.S. Since the ownership change in 1998, Eco Engineering has successfully completed more than 2,100 projects, 216 million sq feet, $418 million in savings, 4.1 billion kWh.
-These projects have delivered more than $340 million in cumulative energy savings to our customers while reducing energy consumption by a combined 3.5 billion kilowatt hours.
+Eco Engineering was founded in 1993 and today is one of the largest lighting upgrade services providers in the U.S. Since the ownership change in 1998, Eco Engineering has successfully completed more than 3,000 projects, involving 250 million sq feet of facility space, yielding clients a total of $650 million in savings and 7 billion kWh of energy use.

 Eco Engineering was originally founded as a specialized provider of energy efficient lighting services for local commercial and industrial facilities in the greater Cincinnati area.
 Most projects completed in the early years were single building projects involving the retrofitting of old lighting systems to newer, energy-saving lighting technologies.
 However, one common value was a focus on doing the job right the first time.